telerik/xaml-docs/eqatec-analytics-application-integration.md

 	</StackPanel>
 {{endregion}}

-To trace the features please follow the next steps:
+To trace the features, please follow the next steps:

 * Run the project with the provided code